 Participant recovery

 The median time to full recovery was 10 days (IQR: 6 to 14 days).
 However, it was 9 days for those who had a microbiologically confirmed UTI (IQR: 6 to 14 days), and 10 days for those who did not (IQR: 6 to 14 days).
 Antibiotic prescription at the index consultation was associated with time to full recovery (adjusted HR = 1·69, 95% CI 1·05 to 2·72, p=0·006).
 Those who were prescribed an antibiotic recovered faster than those who were not (median 9 days (IQR 5 to 14 days) vs. 13 (IQR 7 to 14 days)).
 While the median time to recovery in those who had a microbiologically confirmed UTI and were prescribed antibiotics was the shortest, and those who had neither the longest, there was no evidence of any differential association between antibiotic prescribing and a microbiologically confirmed UTI (Section 2.1 of the online supplementary material).
 There was also no evidence of any differences in recovery at a country level.
-Similarly, there was no evidence of any differences by country in the time to resolution of moderately bad symptoms or daytime frequency/night-time frequency/urgency (See Tables in sections 3 and 4 of the online supplementary material).
+Similarly, there was no evidence of any differences by country in the time to resolution of moderately bad symptoms (median: 4 days, IQR: 2 to 6 days) or daytime frequency/night-time frequency/urgency (median: 8 days, IQR: 4 to 14 days) (See Tables in sections 3 and 4 of the online supplementary material).
 Findings were similar in unadjusted and adjusted models (see Tables in section 2 of the online supplementary material).

 Subsequent antibiotic prescribing